maxking/docker-mailman/README.md

 LICENSE
 =======

-This repository is licensed under MIT License.
+This repository is licensed under the MIT License.
 Please see the LICENSE file for more details.

 [1]: http://list.org